deepanshs/mrsimulator/docs/configuring_simulator.rst

 .. _fig5_config:
 .. figure:: _static/null.*

-    By default, the spectrum is an integration of the spectra from individual spin systems.
-The value of `decompose_spectrum` is ``none``.
+    The spectrum is an integration of the spectra from individual spin systems when the value of `decompose_spectrum` is ``none``.

 :numref:`fig5_config` depicts the simulation of the line-shape from two spin systems, shown in a single spectum.